 To finance our fleet, we have incurred secured debt under loan agreements for our vessels.
 We also currently expect to incur additional secured debt to finance the acquisition of additional vessels.
 We must dedicate a portion of our cash flow from operations to pay the principal and interest on our debt.
 These payments limit funds otherwise available for working capital expenditures and other purposes.
-As of December 31, 2007, we had total bank debt of approximately \$81.6 million.
-As of March 31, 2008, we had repaid \$5.9 million of our total bank debt, leaving us with total bank debt of \$75.7 million.
-Our debt repayment schedule as of December 31, 2007 requires us to repay \$38.0 million over the next two years.
+As of December 31, 2006, we had total bank debt of \$74.95 million.
+Our current repayment schedule requires us to repay \$18.04 million of this debt over the next 12 months.
 If we were unable to service our debt, it could have a material adverse effect on our financial condition and results of operations.